bartholf/ssm/README.md

-# About
+# SSMHandler

-SsmHandler is a utlitity to simplify adding and modify parameters in the AWS Parameter Store.
+A utlitity to help simplify adding and modification of parameters in the AWS Parameter Store.

 ## Setup